hphelion/documentation/commercial/GA1/commercial.sirius-cli-workflow.md

 ### Update Overcloud configuration JSON {#update-overcloud-json}

 Update the `/root/overcloud-config.json` in the Seed node with the generated backend data.
-Add the StoreVirtual backend configuration as a JSON key-pair with key **'vsa'** and StoreServ backend configuration with key **'3par'** to the existing JSON.
+Add the StoreVirtual backend configuration as a JSON key-pair with key **vsa** and StoreServ backend configuration with key **3par** to the existing JSON.

 A sample of the file is before and after the update is give below: